dewi-alliance/hotspot-manufacturers/template.md

 Contact details for this will be provided after your application is submitted on GitHub.

 ## Budget & Capital (required)
-* How many of these are you hoping to make and sell?
+* How many hotspots are you planning to manufacture and sell within the first six months of sales?
 * How much money will be required up-front?
 How much money do you have on-hand, and how much do you have access to?
 * What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures - getting almost over the line and then running out of cash.)